Storyflow Logo

 Surprise.
 Does the character do anything in the scene that surprises the writer?
 Strong characters surprise their writers.
 If the scene reads exactly as the writer planned, the character is still flat.

 Use AI to critique the scene.
 Prompt: "Here is the character: [paste the five fields].
-Here is the scene: [paste the scene].
+Here is the scene: [paste it].
 Does the character's behavior fit the five fields?
-Where does the scene drift from the character?
-Where does the character surprise you?".
-The AI's critique will catch drift the writer missed.
+Where does the scene drift?
+Where does the character surprise you?"
+The AI's critique catches drift the writer missed.

 Once the scene works, the character is ready.
-The character will continue to evolve as the story runs, but the five fields are locked enough to support the manuscript.
+It will keep evolving as the story runs, but the five fields are locked enough to support the manuscript.

 Developing a character with AI in 2026 is a seven-step workflow: lock the five load-bearing fields, generate want and need with AI, invent the contradiction yourself, draft the voice with AI stress-testing, set the red lines, pressure-test against the plot, and run the character in a sample scene.
 Each step has an AI prompt pattern that works and a structural decision only the writer can make.